-In time this becomes an unsustainable business plan.
+In time this became an unsustainable business plan.
 The men and women of Webvan were so enthralled by their idea that they began spending money that had not yet earned which in turn sunk the business.
-It went bankrupt in 2001, resulting in consumers having to wait another 14 years for Amazon to resurrect this brilliant idea and go on to make millions.
+It went bankrupt in 2001, resulting in consumers having to wait several years for Amazon to resurrect this brilliant idea and go on to make millions.

 While an idea may be cutting-edge, the business' success still depends on not only an experienced business team and strict business plan, but also correctly timing the market in terms of consumers and technology adoption trends.

 Emjoyment, a Tinder-like app for those looking for a job, began in 2013 and died just one year later.
 In theory, this idea seemed like a simple solution to those either stuck in their jobs or without employment, giving power to not only the employee, but the employer.

 Unlike MySpace, this company had a vision and a target customer base, but failed to gauge how proactive their target market would realistically be about their unemployment or current work situation.
 Not only this, but finding employers who were willing to search for workers via an app centered around mutual selection was difficult at best.

 This shows us how crucial it is to know not only your customer base, but also whether they see a compelling need or want in your product.
 Perhaps they had enough job websites to explore such as LinkedIn?

 What can we learn from these start-ups?